gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 * Tests should be clear, concise and complete
   * Avoid complex control flow logic like nested ifs or loops
   * Tests should follow a consistent naming pattern like *UnitName_StateUnderTest_ExpectedBehavior*
-  * Tests should comply to a consistent structure like *arrange-act-assert*
+  * Tests should comply to a consistent structure
+  * One assertion per test
   * Tests should be [DAMP not DRY](https://testing.googleblog.com/2019/12/testing-on-toilet-tests-too-dry-make.html)
 * Tests should give developers confidence to deploy to production and to refactor